 Media Center Hours

 The media center is open from 8:30am - 4:00pm Monday – Friday and 8:30am - 5:00pm on Wednesdays.
 The media center operates on a flexible schedule.
-Students seeking media services must have a Student Instructional Plan and a hall pass filled out by their teacher.
+Students seeking media services must have a Media Hall Pass filled out by their teacher.
 Teachers may send up to five students at a time for independent or guided instruction.

 •Students may check out two books at a time for a period of two weeks.